GiovanniGrieco/tensorflow-object-detection-example/README.md

 # TensorFlow Object Detection API demo

+NOTE: This forked project contains the following edits:
+* It displays the number of detected objects to the right of the label name.
+* A Dockerfile has been defined to use this application in a container.

 Disclaimer: This is not an official Google product.

 This is an example application demonstrating how